 To hold juices and give your chicken that golden grilled look, you will first sear your chicken in a frying pan.
 Season your chicken with salt and pepper, then sear it for a minute or two in a frying pan with olive oil.

-Next, you will want to mix the pineapple juice, brown sugar, vinegar, bell pepper, green onion, garlic, ginger, and ketchup together in a bowl.
+Next, you will want to mix the pineapple juice, brown sugar, vinegar, bell pepper, onion, garlic, ginger, and ketchup together in a bowl.

 Place your chicken in the crockpot and pour the pineapple mixture on top of it.